Study in Spain: Study Visas & Permits

 Visa Application for Family Members

-Visa applications for a spouse, domestic partner, a child or children (under the age of eighteen or with a disability) are allowed alongside an application for a study visa.
-This means they can enter and live legally with you during the duration of your studies in Spain.
+Visa applications for a spouse, domestic partner, or child (under eighteen or with a disability) are allowed alongside an application for a study visa.
+This means your immediate family can enter and live legally with you during your studies in Spain.

 Working While Studying

-If you are wondering: can I work in Spain with a student visa? - the answer is yes!
-Student visas in Spain are flexible and students can work along with their studies.
+Can you work while studying in Spain?
+The answer is yes!
+Student visas in Spain are flexible, and students can work alongside their studies.

-International students can ask for a work permit from local authorities to work 20 hours per week.
-However, you can only work while studying in Spain until the expiry of your student visa.
+International students can usually work 20 hours per week.
+Sometimes, you may need to request permission, but your student visa will normally be sufficient.
+However, you can only work while studying in Spain until your student visa expires.

-Due to overwhelming demand for student visas in Spain, it is important that you allow enough time before departing for your visa to be processed.
-Follow the rule of thumb and always apply at least a month in advance.
+Due to the overwhelming demand for student visas in Spain, you must allow enough time before departing for your visa to be processed.
+We recommend that you apply at least a month in advance.

 Overview of Spain